secondmind-labs/trieste/de-autoresearch/instructions.md

 5. Read out the results: `grep "^Test\|^Training" run.log`
 6. If the grep output is empty, the run crashed.
 Run `tail -n 50 run.log` to read the Python stack trace and attempt a fix.
 If you can't get things to work after more than a few attempts, give up.
 7. Record the results in the tsv (NOTE: do not commit the results.tsv file, leave it untracked by git)
-8. If training time improved (lower), and RMSE/NLPD are as good as the baseline (lower), you "advance" the branch, keeping the git commit
+8. If training time improved (lower), and RMSE/NLPD are as good as the baseline (lower), you "advance" the branch, keeping the git commit.
+If RMSE/NLPD are slightly worse (up to 3-4 significant digits), this could be done to numerical precision or some randomness.
+Results in this case should not be considered worse.
 9. If training time is equal or worse, you git reset back to where you started

 The idea is that you are a completely autonomous researcher trying things out.
 If they work, keep.
 If they don't, discard.